Where we operate

 Xingu

-The Xingu River Basin is a region between the states of Mato Grosso and Pará that symbolizes Brazilian socio-environmental diversity.
-A diversity of peoples, forests and rivers that are born in the Cerrado and flow into the Amazon forest, in the center of the national territory.
+The Xingu River Basin is a region between the states of Mato Grosso and Pará that symbolizes Brazil's socio-environmental diversity.
+A diversity of peoples, forests, and rivers that rise in the Cerrado and flow into the Amazon rainforest, in the center of the country.

-This socio-environmental diversity of the Xingu is largely sheltered within a "corridor" of protected areas (indigenous lands and conservation units) that represents 50% of the area of the Xingu Basin.
-These protected areas and their forests, connected to each other, shelter one of the richest biodiversity on the planet and 26 indigenous peoples and riverine populations, who resist and insist on existing as part of the present - and the future - of Brazil.
+The Xingu's socio-environmental diversity is largely sheltered within a "corridor" of protected areas (indigenous lands and conservation units) that represents 50% of the Xingu Basin.
+These protected areas and their interconnected forests are home to some of the richest biodiversity on the planet and 26 indigenous peoples and riverside communities, who resist and insist on existing as part of Brazil's present—and future.

-Today, the Xingu is the scene of conflict between these ways of life and an economic model based on predatory activities that involve deforestation, fires, intensive use of pesticides, mining, illegal logging, land grabbing, construction of hydroelectric plants, railways and roads. .
+Today, the Xingu is the scene of conflict between these ways of life and an economic model based on predatory activities involving deforestation, burning, intensive use of pesticides, mining, illegal logging, land grabbing, and the construction of hydroelectric plants, railways, and roads.

-The forests, rivers and peoples of the Xingu are the shield against the devastation that advances in Brazil.
-In the basin are located the municipalities and indigenous lands with the highest deforestation rates in the last 10 years in the Legal Amazon.
-The sources of the Xingu River have already lost more than 40% of their forest cover.
-Despite this, the socio-environmental diversity and the incredible resilience of the Xingu peoples represent a concrete opportunity to agree on a new model of development and relationship with the forest and your people.
+The forests, rivers, and peoples of the Xingu River are a shield against the devastation advancing across Brazil.
+The basin contains the municipalities and indigenous lands with the highest deforestation rates in the Legal Amazon over the last 10 years.
+The headwaters of the Xingu River have already lost more than 40% of their forest cover.
+Despite this, the socio-environmental diversity and incredible resilience of the Xingu peoples represent a concrete opportunity to agree on a new model of development and relationship with the forest and its peoples.

-That's what we at ISA have been working for almost three decades with our feet on the ground, with teams and offices in the cities of Canarana (MT) and Altamira (PA), together with our local partners, in three main lines of work: economy of forest, forest restoration and territorial protection.
+This is why we at ISA have been working for almost three decades with our feet on the ground, with teams and offices in the cities of Canarana (MT) and Altamira (PA), together with our local partners, in three main lines of work: forest economy, forest restoration and territorial protection.

 Ribeira Valley